 Regence joins health officials warning of vaping dangers and encouraging end to e-cigarette use

-Medical professionals nationwide are warning the public about the dangers of vaping tobacco and marijuana after a recent surge in severe lung disease cases, including six vaping-related deaths.
+Medical professionals nationwide are warning the public about the dangers of vaping tobacco and marijuana after a recent surge in severe lung disease cases.
+Thirteen people across the U.S. have died from vaping-related lung illnesses, including two people in Oregon.
+On Oct.
+4, 2019, Oregon Gov. Kate Brown announced a six-month ban on flavored vaping products.

 The Centers for Disease Control and Prevention put out a notice asking the public to stop using all forms of e-cigarette products until more information is determined about the health impacts of vaping.
-Severe pulmonary disease cases have been reported in 33 states and there have been six deaths, including one in Oregon and another in California.
+The health crisis has struck more than 800 people, with severe pulmonary disease cases being reported in 46 states, according to the CDC.
 The Trump administration is also reportedly considering a ban on flavored e-cigarettes.

 Regence medical experts strongly agree with the CDC recommendation to stop e-cigarette use.